|Dream Bigger, Create Legacy

 Personal and academic growth happens when students find meaning in what they're learning, in the context of their present and future, and their community and world.

 Which brings us to connection.
 Students need real connections to the real world and to their community.
-They feel empowered when they can use their voices and their actions to make a difference in their community.

-Research also indicates that young people need 4-6 involved, caring adults to fully develop emotionally and socially.
+Research indicates that young people need 4-6 involved, caring adults to fully develop emotionally and socially.
 They need genuine interest from adults in who they are and what matters to them.
 Commented one student, "If the adults around me don't care, why should I care?"
 Meaningful intergenerational connections are often the difference that can make the difference.

 While collaboration between students is important, when students collaborate with adults and elders, the dialogue goes deeper.